haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 I stayed in Quito for a week.
 There wasn't a lot I was looking to see there, but I just needed a break after endless busses between countries.

-There were things I wanted to do but just didn't seem as fun alone.
-(Eg. Hiking the Quilotoa Loop.)
+There were things I wanted to do but just didn't seem as fun alone. (eg. Hiking the Quilotoa Loop.)
 Skipped those.

 Next was Banos.
 People seemed pretty enthusiastic about it.
 I was somewhat disappointed.